Tour de France records and statistics: Stage speeds

-The fastest massed-start stage was the flat stage 4 of the 1999 Tour de France from Laval to Blois (194.5 km), which was won by Mario Cipollini at an average of 50.4 km/h with the help of 15-25km/h (9-16mph) tailwinds.
-The peloton covered 52 km in each of the first two hours.
-A breakaway of 10 riders edged clear at 61 km and were left to dangle 20 seconds ahead.
-Eight were caught at 91 km.
-The remaining two were allowed a lead as high as 6 minutes before the sprinters' teams raised the speed, catching them at about 6 kilometers (3.7 miles) from the finish.
-Cipollini won in a bunch sprint where all but three riders were awarded the same time as the winner.
+The fastest massed-start stage was stage 11 of the 2026 Tour de France from Vichy to Nevers (161.3 km), which was won by Søren Wærenskjold at an average of 50.9 km/h.
+A four man break away was established after 11 kilometres, though the gap never extended beyond 1 minute 40 seconds.
+The break was caught 6.7km from the finish with Wærenskjold's victory coming from a bunch sprint, with 119 riders being awarded the same time.
+Søren Wærenskjold has the rare honour of coming in last position then first position in consecutive tour stages, having suffered a crash on stage 10.

+The previous fastest massed-start stage was the flat stage 4 of the 1999 Tour de France from Laval to Blois (194.5 km), which was won by Mario Cipollini at an average of 50.4 km/h.

 The fastest individual time-trial is Rohan Dennis's stage 1 of the 2015 Tour de France in Utrecht, won at an average pace of 55.446 km/h.

 The fastest team time-trial stage and fastest stage win was by the Orica GreenEDGE team in Stage 4 of the 2013 Tour de France.
 They completed the 25 km time-trial at 57.7 km/h (35.85 mph).

-The fastest climb of Alpe d'Huez was by Marco Pantani in 1997 Tour de France at 23.1 km/h (14.35 mph).
+The fastest climb of Alpe d'Huez was by Tadej Pogacar at the 2026 Tour de France with a time of 35 minutes and 27 seconds.